jazzband/django-simple-history/docs/historical_model.rst

     # define your signal handler/callback anywhere outside of models.py
     def add_history_ip_address(sender, **kwargs):
         history_instance = kwargs['history_instance']
-        # thread.request for use only when the simple_history middleware is on and enabled
+        # context.request for use only when the simple_history middleware is on and enabled
-        history_instance.ip_address = HistoricalRecords.thread.request.META['REMOTE_ADDR']
+        history_instance.ip_address = HistoricalRecords.context.request.META['REMOTE_ADDR']

 .. code-block:: python